Life Insurance For Employees

 A Corporate Health Cash Plan provides monetary support to staff, in the form of cashback, for their everyday medical expenses.
 This typically includes routine dental and optical services, but can also include cashback for prescriptions and pain-relieving therapies.

-Compare Best UK Employee Life Insurance Companies 2024
+Compare Best 6 UK Employee Life Insurance Companies 2024

-As an independent Employee Benefits consultancy, we work closely with the UK’s top insurers to help find you the best scheme for your team.
+As an independent Employee Benefits consultancy, we work closely with the UK’s top insurers to find you the best scheme for your team.

-The insurers we have access to include:
+The insurers we work with include:

 • Aviva